CrystalWlz/OMEGAS/README.md

 ### 3. Install the Gaussian Splatting rasterizer

-Run the following commands inside the sugar directory to install the additional Python submodules required for Gaussian Splatting:
+Run the following commands inside the OMEGAS directory to install the additional Python submodules required for Gaussian Splatting:

 ```shell
 cd gaussian_splatting/submodules/diff-gaussian-rasterization/